uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The apology gave them cause to think that their patience and perseverance through the trauma and negativity of their experiences in and beyond the residential schools had been worth the struggle.
 It gave them hope.

-At the TRC’s Saskatchewan National Event, National Chief of the Assembly of First Nations Shawn A-in-chut Atleo said,
+At the =|TRC=Truth and Reconciliation Commission of Canada=’s Saskatchewan National Event, National Chief of the Assembly of First Nations Shawn A-in-chut Atleo said,

 > I think as was heard here, what I’m so grateful for is that there’s a growing experience … about the work of reconciliation…